 If you want to publish something that has been written by someone else, all you need to do is get their written permission.
 If they are not the author they cannot give you permission so getting the OK from a third party still means you are violating copyright laws.

 Some of the same principles of copyright law overlap into issues of plagiarism.
 Unless you have a contract with a writer that proves they are willing to ghost write content for you (meaning writing without getting credit), you cannot publish someone else’s content under your own name, that is stealing.
 Likewise, if you quote someone in an article, paraphrase a news story, or copy any more than 5 consecutive words from a text without citing the source, you are committing plagiarism.

 The best way to protect yourself is to always write ORIGINAL web content for your website and cite all of your sources.
-Search engines penalize duplicate content anyway, so reposting an article or blog that already appears online will actually hurt your website’s search engine rankings, not help it.
+Search engines impose penalties for duplicate content, so reposting an article or blog that’s already online will harm your website’s search engine rankings rather than improve them.

 Having search engine optimized copy makes it easy for search engines to find your Web pages.
-If your website doesn’t have the top search engine ranking on Google, We Do Web Content can help boost your web marketing goals.
+If your law firm website content doesn’t have the top search engine ranking on Google, We Do Web can help boost your web content marketing goals.
 We Do Web Content takes pride in producing high-quality and affordable SEO web copy that is clean, consistent, and formatted for Internet marketing.
 We get excited when your website’s search engine rankings climbs and YOU ARE FOUND.
 Get started today – 1-888-521-3880.

 Alex Valencia is an influential entrepreneur, marketer, speaker, podcaster, and CEO of We Do Web Content, one of Inc. 5000’s fastest-growing businesses in America.
 His agency implements game-changing content marketing strategies and produces top-ranking web content for law firms, medical professionals, and small businesses nationwide.